-There are also lots of inexpensive wood containers.
-Wine boxes make lovely containers as do wooden boxes found at yard sales and flea markets.
-Even wooden dressers can make great container gardens.
+- Consider using wooden dresser drawers as planting containers.
 Either use the drawers separately or keep them in the dresser and pull them out in a graduated pattern (the lowest drawer out the farthest, the top drawer out pulled out the least) to make a large vertical garden.

-- Line your wooden containers with heavy plastic to make them last longer.
-I use heavy duty plastic bags with holes cut in the bottom for drainage and line the inside of the entire container with the plastic which I then fill with potting soil and plant up.
-I then cut off the top of the plastic bag and tuck in the edges under the soil.
+- Line wooden containers with heavy plastic to make them last longer.
+Use heavy-duty plastic bags with holes cut in the bottom for drainage to line the container, then fill it up with planting soil and plant the specimens.
+Cut off the top of the plastic bag and tuck in the edges under the soil.

-- Painting wooden containers bright colors is a great way to add color or a focal point to your patio, yard or garden.
+- Painting wooden containers with bright colors is a great way to add color or a focal point to your patio, yard, or garden.

 03 of 07

-Metal containers can look fabulous.
-From giant feed troughs and brushed modern steel boxes to tin cans there are any number of looks and styles of metal containers.
-I have even seen re-purposed file cabinets become cool containers.
-Painted, brushed or shiny metal can rock.
-However, the key disadvantage is that metal can get searingly hot--too hot it can burn your plants and dry our your soil in a nanosecond.
+Metal containers can look fabulous indoors or out.
+From giant feed troughs and brushed modern steel boxes to tin cans, there are many looks and styles of metal containers.
+A re-purposed file cabinet can even become a good planting container.
+Painted, brushed, or shiny metal surfaces can all work.

-- Use a can opener, or hammer in holes using an awl or large nail for drainage.
+- Use a can opener, or pound in holes in the bottom of the pot using an awl or large nail to assist drainage.
 The more holes, the better

-- Collect plant colanders, barbecues, pretty metal cans and other found or inexpensive metal containers
+- Collect colanders, old barbecue grills, pretty metal cans, and other found or inexpensive metal containers to use for planting.

 04 of 07